 - Elsa was originally supposed to purposefully cause the eternal winter instead of unintentionally causing it.

 - She was going to be a hammy villain, voiced by Megan Mullally and her personality was going to be based on both Bette Midler and Amy Winehouse.
-Even when she was changed to Idina Menzel she kept the campiness.
+Even when her voice actress was changed to Idina Menzel she kept the campiness for a while.